dhis2/dhis2-docs/src/sysadmin/installation.md

 # Disable server-side program rule execution, can be 'on', 'off'
 system.program_rule.server_execution = on

-# Remote servers which the server is allowed to call
+# Remote servers which the server is allowed to call, hostnames should end with '/', default is empty
-# Accepts comma-separated values
-# Servers should end with '/' for enhanced security
-# Default is empty
 system.remote_servers_allowed = https://server1.org/,https://server2.org/

 # ----------------------------------------------------------------------